A lot or a little?

 What parents need to know

 Parents need to know that Monster High: 13 Wishes traffics in high school problems with a gothy, cartoonish twist.
 Here, teenagers are fanged and furred, and no stone is left unturned for a morbid reference to ghouls and goblins.
 But the girls are dressed in over-the-top skimpy attire, high heels, and plastered-on makeup, which could interfere with all the positive messages about friendship, tolerance, and being selfless.
 Any violence or peril is cartoonish and slapstick with no real injuries.
 Additionally, the franchise is interconnected with the original line of Mattel dolls and accessories.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Monster High: 13 Wishes.

 - Parents say